zainabjubril/Video-Games-Sales-Analysis-Project/README.md

 I created a comprehensive project using Microsoft Excel, analysing video game sales across various regions.
 The process includes exploratory data analysis and data visualisation.

+The dataset is a csv file with 16598 rows and 11 columns The columns are as follows:

+Rank - Ranking of overall sales

+Name - The games name

+Platform - Platform of the games release (i.e. PC,PS4, etc.)

+Year - Year of the game's release

+Genre - Genre of the game

+Publisher - Publisher of the game

+NA_Sales - Sales in North America (in millions)

+EU_Sales - Sales in Europe (in millions)

 <img width="477" height="536" alt="Screenshot 2025-11-17 at 02 10 46" src="https://github.com/user-attachments/assets/81f28778-ba53-41e4-97d0-e5f54b58d876" />

 ### Data Source ️